Where To Shoot A Deer With A Bow

 Second, only to the broadside shot in terms of desirability, is the slightly quartering away shot.
 When a deer is facing at a slight angle away from you, a relatively large area of the vitals is exposed.

 When shooting at this angle, it is important to imagine the trajectory of your arrow.
-Prior to the shot, visualize where you must aim along a deer’s side, in order for the arrow to exit just behind the offside shoulder.
+Prior to the shot, visualize where you must aim along a deer’s side, for the arrow to exit just behind the offside shoulder.

 However, it is best to avoid shots at hard quartering angles, as an arrow can be deflected by a rib bone or glance off of a deer’s side.

-Typically, a bowhunter should avoid taking quartering away shots if the deer’s angle of orientation away from the archer is greater than 45 degrees.
+Typically, a bowhunter should avoid taking quartering-away shots if the deer’s angle of orientation away from the archer is greater than 45 degrees.

 What To Do When A Shot Doesn’t Go As Planned